Slasher movies make up one of the biggest subgenres in horror, with origins rooted in Italian giallo films of the 1960s and 1970s.

 - The modern neo-slasher cycle (2000–present)

-Here are our picks for the best slasher movies across all those decades, though most come from the golden age of slashers.
+Here are my picks for the best slasher movies of all time, with most of them coming from the golden age of slashers!

 13. Happy Death Day (2017)